Connect with us

 Our team is also going to use ROLSES to look at the Sun.
 The Sun’s surface releases shock waves that send out highly energetic particles and low radio frequency emissions.
 We’ll use the radio telescopes to measure these emissions and to see bursts of low-frequency radio waves from shock waves within the solar wind.

-We’re also going to examine the Earth from the surface of the Moon and use that as a template for looking at radio emissions from exoplanets that may harbor life in other star systems.
+We’re also going to examine the Earth from the surface of the Moon and use that process as a template for looking at radio emissions from exoplanets that may harbor life in other star systems.

 Magnetic fields are important for life because they shield the planet’s surface from the solar/stellar wind.